 - Patricia Hanuszak - Undergraduate student at the University of British Columbia

-Our 2024 AGM will feature and rapid-fire presentation competition, in which participants are asked to submit a 3-minute presentation and accompanying slide.
+Our 2025 AGM will feature a student poster competition, in which participants are asked to submit a poster.
 There are cash prizes to be won for 1st, 2nd, and 3rd place!
 This event takes the place of our poster competitions.

 Past Recipients